peterhry/peterhrynkow.com/_posts/2019-01-07-fishing-with-agiant-net.md

 ### Do You Need a Snapshot?

 A good test should prevent you from accidentally breaking your component's API.
 By creating a snapshot test, you're essentially declaring that your component's _entire_ rendered output is part of its API.
 In some cases that might be what you want but I'd argue that it makes adding new features and refactoring painful.

-An alternative is to identify the elements of your component's UI that are critical to its function and test those specifically:
+As an alternative you can identify the elements of your component's UI that are critical to its function and test those specifically:

 ```jsx
 import React from 'react'